-Earning Platinum Elite status at 50 qualifying nights per year is widely considered to be the most significant threshold, where most of the best elite benefits come into play.
+Earning Platinum Elite status at 50 qualifying nights per year is widely considered to be the most significant threshold, as this is where the best elite benefits come into play.

-In this article, let’s take a look at a few of the best ways you can earn Platinum Elite status without necessarily having to stay the full 50 nights.
+In this article, let’s take a look at a few of the best ways you can earn Platinum Elite status, including how to get there without necessarily having to spend 50 nights in hotels each year.

 Why Is Platinum Elite Status So Valuable?

 In Marriott Bonvoy’s status ranks, the Platinum Elite level is where the loyalty benefits truly start to do their work for you.

 Perhaps the most significant benefit is the free breakfast offering, which can provide you with a fulsome meal to start your day off right.
 This benefit is the most enjoyable at higher-end properties, which offer elevated breakfast menus.

 You’re also eligible for upgrades to higher room classes, including suites, which can really make your trip a memorable one.
 You can up your odds of scoring a great upgrade if you get in the habit of asking the front desk for a suite upgrade proactively.